Chapter 9 : Black Manor, Black Mess

-“What’s going on, Mum?
-Why are you acting so strange and scared?
-What’s going on behind those doors?”
+“What’s going on, Mother?
+Why are you acting so strange and scared?”

 “Not until you tell me what’s going on.
-I’m going to find out one way or another so-oh my god,” Narcissa froze, a sudden realization coming to her.
+I’m going to find out one way or another so…oh no,” Narcissa froze, slapped with realization.
 “He’s brought them here, hasn’t he?”

 Her mother looked down, distress in her eyes.

 “He’s brought Death Eaters into our home, hasn’t he?”
 Narcissa repeated.
 “And I’m betting it’s not the first time he’s done it either.”

 “Has he brought him here too?
 Has he?”